 As each chosen guest lights a small candle it represents the love, brightness, laughter, warmth and pure joy that the child has brought into your lives.

 When the parents take a flame from the smaller candles and light the main candle it represents the unity of this new family and is a symbol of the parents commitment and promises they have made to their child.

 A sand ceremony expresses the coming together of two people or two families into one new family.

 As the grains of sand are poured into the unity vase by the couple, their children, parents of the child, siblings or family members, it symbolizes that just as these grains of sand can now never be separated and poured again in the same way nor can the love and commitment of the couple or family.

 It is a very simple idea that can be incredibly powerful and add an element of colour, individuality and uniqueness to your ceremony.

-Incorporating a ring warming into your wedding, commitment ceremony or vow renewal is such a special way to involve all of your guests in your ceremony.
+Incorporating a ring warming into your wedding, commitment ceremony or vow renewal is such a beautiful way to actively include your family and friends in your ceremony.